n1cken/TrainApp/README.md

 The backend image is built using the [nginx:lts-alpine](https://hub.docker.com/_/nginx), to achive a small and secure image without any thing extra required.

 ##### Enviorment varaibles
-- PORT: Specifed port the application will run on (default: 3000)
+- `PORT`: Specifed port the application will run on (default: 3000)
-- DBPATH: Path to sqlite database (default: database/traindb.sqlite)
+- `DBPATH`: Path to sqlite database (default: database/traindb.sqlite)
-- EMAIL: Email used to send confirmation mails (default: none)
+- `EMAIL`: Email used to send confirmation mails (default: none)
-- EMAIL_PASSWD: Password to email used to send confirmation mails (default: none)
+- `EMAIL_PASSWD`: Password to email used to send confirmation mails (default: none)

 ##### Persistent database
 Database is located under `/app/${DBPATH}` in the container.
 To achive a presistent database over restarts mount `/app/${DBPATH}` to preferd path on host.